 One of the common issues discussed by people meal planning for diabetes involves snacks and snacking.
+One of the most popular search terms is diabetic-friendly snacks.

 Some people think a diabetic snack is supposed to be a zero-calorie sweet treat during the day, some think it’s supposed to be just for the carbs, and others think snacks are off limits all-together.